Lake Austin

 • In middle school, Lake Austin Ticktockers focus on architecture, gardens or multicultural cuisine, and fine arts.
 As part of these experiences, Ticktockers learn the art of etiquette, friendship, positive self-identity, manners, and valuing differences.

-• In 9th and 10th grade the girls focus on performing arts along with how to be a gracious host, personal style, conflict resolution, conversation skills, and respectful dating skills.
+• In 9th and 10th grade the girls focus on performing arts along with how to be a gracious host, personal style, conflict resolution, conversation skills, interviewing skills and respectful dating skills.

 • As 11th graders the Ticktockers focus specifically on the visual arts with an additional emphasis on college visit etiquette, poise and presentation, and developing core values.